CALewis1955/Philly-Crime-Incidents/README.md

     After I loaded the database into dbt, I realized I had not included the most recent full calendar year, 2023.
 So I had to go back and add that year's data.
 Fortunately, with the pipeline in Mage, this was an easy undertaking.
 Then, in Google Looker Studio, I noted a sharp dropoff in reported crimes for the year 2008.
 It turned out that 2008 had somehow been missed in the initial pipeline.
 So I had to run the pipeline separately for that year as well.

     I wrote bash scriipts to download all the source files from the Philadelphia Open Data Portal.
 There are two scripts--one for pre-2020 data and another for post-2020 data--because Philadelphia changed the format of the reports beginning in 2020.

+    During the earlier phases of this project, I tried to use Airflow for the workflow orchesration.
+I found it endless frustrating and never got it to work, even with the stripped down configuration recommended in the 2022 DE Zoomcamp.